A Law Firm Protecting The Rights Of Injured Construction Professionals

-New York labor laws contain provisions that allow workers hurt in certain ways to seek financial damages beyond what they would receive in a workers’ compensation claim.
-If you were injured on a construction site on Long Island, The Law Office of Jeena R. Belil, PC, can help you understand and exercise all of your available legal options.
+New York labor laws contain provisions that allow workers hurt in certain ways to seek personal injury compensation beyond what is available through in a workers’ compensation claim.
+If you were injured on a construction site on Long Island, the construction accident lawyers at The Law Office of Jeena R. Belil, PC, can help you get the maximum financial compensation you deserve.

 New York Labor Law sections 200, 240 and 241 address safety at construction sites.
 These sections place responsibility on property owners to ensure that worksites are reasonably safe for workers, guests and passersby.